danger

 3.123.070 Staffing.

-2. B. Commissioner(s)-in-Charge liaisons to the two utility bureaus shall serve as a resource to the Board and attend its meetings.
+2. B. City Administrator liaisons to the two utility bureaus will serve as a resource to the Board and attend its meetings.

 3.123.080 Meeting Schedule.

-1. The Board shall meet at least once monthly on a regular date established by the Board.
+The Board will meet at least once monthly on a regular date established by the Board.
 Additional meetings may also be scheduled during annual budget and rate review periods as determined by the Board Co-Chairs.
-The Board Co-Chairs, with assistance from the Board’s staff, will develop meeting agendas in consultation with others including Board members, the utility bureaus, and the Commissioner(s)-in-Charge.
+The Board Co-Chairs, with assistance from the Board’s staff, will develop meeting agendas in consultation with others including Board members, the utility bureaus, and the City Administrator.

-1. A. The Board shall adopt by-laws to govern its procedures within the purposes of this Chapter that shall not conflict with any portion of this Chapter and which are subject to the prior review and approval of the Mayor, with approval as to legal sufficiency by the City Attorney.
-These by-laws shall include specifications concerning selection and tenure of standing committee chairs, division of responsibilities, attendance policies, meeting schedules, as well as communications between the Board and City agencies, the media and the general public, and any other appropriate matters.
-As an initial action, the PUB will establish operating procedures that define expectations for member participation and roles and address transparency in its deliberations, public information and participation, and equity.
+1. A. The Board will adopt bylaws to govern its procedures within the purposes of this Chapter that will not conflict with any portion of this Chapter and that are subject to the prior review and approval of the Mayor, with approval as to legal sufficiency by the City Attorney.
+These bylaws will include specifications concerning selection and tenure of standing committee chairs, division of responsibilities, attendance policies, meeting schedules, as well as communications between the Board and City agencies, the media and the general public, and any other appropriate matters.
+As an initial action, the Board will establish operating procedures that define expectations for member participation and roles and address transparency in its deliberations, public information and participation, and equity.

-2. B. The by-laws shall specify procedures for public testimony, including opportunities for public comments at each Board meeting.
+2. B. The bylaws will specify procedures for public testimony, including opportunities for public comments at each Board meeting.

 3.123.100 Annual Report and Work Session.

-1. A. Annually, the Board shall prepare and submit to the Council a report summarizing the work performed by the Board during the previous year.
-The Board shall submit the annual report within the first 3 months following the beginning of each fiscal year for the utility bureaus.
-The annual report shall include, but need not be limited to, a summary of issues reviewed and analyzed; a list of briefings and reports received from staff, outside experts and other informed parties; a summary of recommendations forwarded to the Council; and a summary of Council action on the recommendations.
+1. A. Annually, the Board will prepare and submit to the Council a report summarizing the work performed by the Board during the previous year.
+The Board will submit the annual report within the first three months following the beginning of each fiscal year for the utility bureaus.
+The annual report will include, but need not be limited to, a summary of issues reviewed and analyzed; a list of briefings and reports received from staff, outside experts and other informed parties; a summary of recommendations forwarded to the Council; and a summary of Council action on the recommendations.

 2. B. The Board’s report will be presented to the Council in a work session.
 In addition, the Board will present a work plan outline for the next year and seek input from the Council on potential next steps.